danielneu/amazon-payments-advanced-doc/installation.rst

 Plugin version 2.0.x (installed after September 2017) to 3.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: In a nutshell: You can simply use Magento connect to upgrade to the most recent plugin version.
+.. note:: In a nutshell
+   You can simply use Magento connect to upgrade to the most recent plugin version.

 **Required steps:**